Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/unity_service.md

 # ROS–Unity Integration: UnityService

-Create a simple Unity scene which create a [Service](http://wiki.ros.org/Services) in Unity that takes a request with a GameObject's name and responds with the GameObject's pose (position and orientation) in the ROS coordinate system.
+Create a simple Unity scene which runs a [Service](http://wiki.ros.org/Services) in Unity that takes a request with a GameObject's name and responds with the GameObject's pose (position and orientation) in the ROS coordinate system.

 ## Setting Up ROS

 (Skip to [Setting Up the Unity Scene](unity_service.md#setting-up-the-unity-scene) if you already did the [ROS–Unity Integration Publisher](publisher.md) or [Subscriber](subscriber.md) tutorials.)

-- Copy the `tutorials/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.
+- Copy the `tutorials/ros_unity_integration/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.

 - Follow the [ROS–Unity Initial Setup](setup.md) guide.